rasmus-leseberg/security-labs/README.md

 ### Practical

-The web application features a register,login, and dashboard page.
+The web application features a register, login, and dashboard page.
 When registering, one is forwarded to the login page, and after successfuly logging in, the registration page is shown.
 Using The BurpSuite Proxy, it's possible to manipulate the `POST` and `GET` requests and proxy them towards the web application.

 By toggling the intercept after succesfully logging in, and setting the `/dashboard.php?isadmin=true` flag, the new user is able to receive admin rights.